Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 11:50 AMLunch

-Session 4
+Plenary Session 4

-1:15 PM3 Questions: Medical Management Of AUDAkhil Shenoy, MD
+1:15 PM3 Questions: Medical Management of AUDAkhil Shenoy, MD

-2:05 PMQ&A amd Discussion (15 min)
+2:05 PMQ&A and Discussion (10 min)

-Session 5
+Plenary Session 5

 Moderator: Constance Mobley, MD and Andrea Duchini, MD

-2:15 PM3 Questions: Outpatient Community Based Treatment Of AUDKevin Johnson, LCDC
+2:15 PM3 Questions: Outpatient Community Based Treatment of AUDKevin Johnson, LCDC

-2:45 PM3 Questions: Kidney Transplant And AUDPeter Nguyen, MD
+2:45 PM3 Questions: Kidney Transplant and AUDPeter Nguyen, MD

 3:00 PMQ&A